pytorch/serve/examples/pt2/torch_inductor_caching/README.md

 os.environ["TORCHINDUCTOR_FX_GRAPH_CACHE"] = "/path/to/directory"  # replace with your desired path
 ```

+To see the effect of caching on `torch.compile` execution times, we need to have a multi worker setup.
+In this example, we use 4 workers.
+Workers 2,3,4 will see the benefit of caching when they execute `torch.compile`

 We show below how this can be used with TorchServe